Introduction

 A seventh chord built on the dominant (fifth tone of the scale) is the most common seventh chord used.

-9th Chords
+Ninth Chords

 Ninth chords are quite common in jazz, and sometimes used in blues and pop.

-Minor 6th Chords
+Minor Seventh Chords

 A four-note chord that is built by stacking a major sixth interval on top a minor triad.